abdelrahman-elkady/se-tutorial/environment_setup.md

   - install git from `apt` by running the following in the terminal `sudo apt install git`
 - **[advanced] [optional]** If you need the most updated version, you can compile git from source following these [instructions](https://www.digitalocean.com/community/tutorials/how-to-install-git-on-ubuntu-16-04#how-to-install-git-from-source).

+- Verify your installation by running `$ git --version`, you should expect some output like `git version 1.9.1`

 #### Installing NodeJS
 - To install NodeJS, we will use [nvm](https://github.com/creationix/nvm), follow these steps to get it installed:
   - **[Mac]** you still need Xcode's command line tools installed if you did install git from source and skipped this part.